-Often half or more of the participants in a workshop are returning.
-This speaks to the fact that process painting is not a technique, but rather a space that’s created for personal exploration — a tool for coming back home to oneself.
-The exploration is always new and fresh; it’s relevant because it’s going to meet you where you are right now.
+Often participants in a workshop are returning.
+This speaks to the fact that process painting is not a technique, but rather a space that’s created for coming home to oneself.
+The exploration is always new and fresh because it’s going to meet you where you are right now.

 Is The Painting Experience art therapy?

-Our experience, having worked with and trained many art therapists, is that art therapy is defined by the therapist.
-Some art therapists work in a classical way in which the goal is to define, diagnose and solve particular issues.
-Others use the practice of art-making in a more process-oriented context that recognizes the value of creative expression itself over and above any conclusions or interpretations.
-In The Painting Experience, emphasis is placed solely upon the inner reality of the creative encounter.
-Not having a therapeutic goal in mind engages the intelligence of free expression and opens the space for discoveries that may be completely unexpected and surprising.
-And not narrowing the experience by placing the outcome into a known category leaves behind a flavor of mystery that beckons the painter toward more creativity.
-Here's a blog posts that discusses this topic: Letting Creativity Support your Work as a Therapist
+Process painting is not art therapy.
+In The Painting Experience, emphasis is placed solely upon the internal reality of the creative encounter.
+Not having a goal in mind, therapeutic or otherwise, engages the intelligence of free expression and opens the space for discoveries that may be completely unexpected and surprising.
+And by not narrowing the experience by placing the outcome into a known category opens the sense of mystery and beckons the painter toward more creativity.

 Is process art therapeutic?

 Absolutely.
-The intelligence inherent in free expression is the consummate teacher.
-Places that are unresolved will naturally reveal themselves with proper timing and appropriateness.
-By letting the feelings that arise guide the brush toward completion, a true resolution is reached that is both genuine and grounded.
-You may feel a sense of increased contact with yourself, and specific insights into your life may continue to unfold long after the experience.
+Free expression is a powerful teacher.
+Places that are unresolved may naturally reveal themselves given the proper timing and appropriate environment.
+By letting the feelings that arise guide the brush toward completion, a true resolution can be reached that is both genuine and grounded.
+You may feel a sense of increased contact with yourself, and specific insights into your life can continue to unfold long after the experience.